palark/awesome-devops-telegram/README.md

 - Be sure your channel/group fits the requirements.
 It should:
   - use the English language only,
   - relate to the topics (DevOps, SRE, and/or Platform Engineering),
+  - be public (you don't need to join it to see the messages),
+  - have recent messages,
-  - not be overfilled with sponsored/biased/spam messages.
+  - not be overfilled with sponsored/biased/spam messages (including endless free offers, vague job offers, and so on).
 - Find a proper category for your addition and make a brief description similar to the existing entries.
 - Make a separate PR per each addition.
 - All decisions on accepting new entries are at the repo maintainers' discretion.